davi3blu3/a_b_markup_challenge/README.md

 In my interview with Shannon, she mentioned she was wanting a developer who would give feedback on designs provided.
 In this instance, I would want to discuss the 'wayfinding' graphic on the left hand side of major sections in the full design.
 I was able to emulate the Intro section graphic with different line styles to the right and left of the text.
 However in subsequent sections, these designs get more complex mixing dashed and solid lines, and are tricky to mimic exactly in html.
 Because there doesn't appear to be a recognizable pattern, such as the number of dashes visible indicating the section order, I would want to ask if the design might be simplified for the sake of replicating it efficiently.

-I had some trouble with the scroll down icon at the bottom of the hero section.
-Because the icon sits on the edge of a section with a background image, I didn't want the icon to have a transparent background allowing the image to bleed through.
-However when I gave it a white background (including border radius) there was a halo affect around the right edge of the icon.
-I used text-shadow to partially mask it, but given more time I would prefer to find a more complete solution.

 ### Authors

 - Dave Harned